Struggling to find your motivation to sell?

 If you’re watching this video, and you’re really feeling down, I want you to know we’ve all been there.
 Sometimes, when we get to the bottom of the sales motivation curve, we start to overlook any little successes we have.

 Instead, we focus more on what’s not working.
+This is the death blow to sales motivation.

 I challenge you to reframe what a success really means.
 I want you to start to recognize even a small success—like scheduling a meeting, or just getting a call through to the next minute.